Male Factor 1 - hormonal activity & energy

 - The testosterone supply in the blood changes, testosterone starts to bind more tightly to the SHBG proteins

 Male Factor 1: how does it work?

-Male Factor 1 only contains safe ingredients.
-The active ingredients and their effects on energy and libido include:
+Male Factor 1 only contains safe and natural ingredients:

 1. Gray et al JCEM 1991

 5. Heinemann LAJ et al. The Aging Male 1999;2: 105-114

 6. Brown GA et al. Int J Vitamin Nutr Res.
 2001; 71:293-301

 7. Neychev VK and Mitev VI.
 J Ethnopharmacol.
 2005; 101: 319-323

 8. Hoffman A, Melmed S, Schlechte J. J Clin Endocrinol Metab 2011;96:35A-6A